idris-hackers/idris-sublime/Readme.md

     - `Idris: Make with pattern` (`:makewith!` for current symbol)

-### Project status

-I'm not using Sublime Text currently, so I'm not going to maintain this plugin.
-Although it can be still useful, mainly because of the improved syntax highlighting.
-If somebody wants to maintain it, please write me in an issue.

 ### TODO list

-Things that would be nice to have.
+Things that would be nice to have:

 - Optional keybindings
 - Launch REPL server automatically
 - Syntax definition for the literate source format
 - Possibly some integration with [SublimeREPL](https://github.com/wuub/SublimeREPL) (idris support is [almost there](https://github.com/wuub/SublimeREPL/pull/354)) + [LoadFileTpRepl](https://github.com/laughedelic/LoadFileToRepl) (idris is already there)
-- Proper interaction with the `idris --ideslave` mode.
+- Proper interaction with the `idris --ideslave` mode